17-5-3 Subdivision requirements

 C. General requirements

 1. Streets.
-All streets shall:
+All streets shall comply with the following requirements:

 b.
 Conform to the subdivision street standards.